icub-tech-iit/documentation/docs/battery_boards/bat_board/bat_protocol.md

     `(DCDC_status_B << 8 ) | DCDC_status_A`

-Therefore the end user will see a decimal number on the Display of the BAT, that can be translated in BITs and analyzed as defined by the tables above and summmed up here:
+Thereby, the end user sees a decimal number on the BAT Display, which can be transformed in BITs and analyzed as described below:

 ```console